robbiemwoolf/restaurant-reservation/README.md

 ## Future Features

 I have plans to provide the best user experience with extensive styling and additional features.
-If you would like to submit any feature requests or bugs, please head to the issues tab and I will be happy to review it.
+If you would like to submit any feature requests or improvements to this project please head to the issues tab and I will be happy to review it.

+## Find a bug?

+If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
+If you would like to submit a PR with a fix, reference the issue you created!